drewstopherlee/plex-docs/docs/overseerr/requests.md

 ## Checking Requests

-You can view active requests by clicking/tapping on Requests in the sidebar.
+You can view active requests by clicking/tapping on Requests in the sidebar (or the clock symbol at the bottom).
 Here you will find some additional information on your active requests and the requests of others.
 Here's what each of the "Status" items mean:

 - **Requested**: The item was requested but it hasn't begun downloading yet.
 - **Pending**: The item is still awaiting approval before it can begin downloading.